Analysis | The special grand jury used in Trump’s case, explained

 A grand jury isn’t the same as a trial jury.
 Jurors aren’t sitting in a courtroom as lawyers on two sides of a case present arguments, and it’s not their job to determine whether someone is innocent or guilty.

-Instead, a grand jury is convened as a tool for prosecutors to bring an indictment against a defendant — and in this case, it would seem Vance has evidence of a crime against Trump, someone close to him or his company.
+Instead, a grand jury is convened as a tool for prosecutors to bring an indictment against a defendant — and in this case, it would seem that Vance has evidence of a crime against Trump, someone close to him or his company.
 Prosecutors don’t usually move investigations to the grand jury stage unless they have compelling evidence of a crime.

-It’s a process that generally favors prosecutors because jurors hear only what the prosecutor wants them to.
-There is no cross-examination by defense lawyers, no mitigating factors presented — and innocence or guilt is ultimately determined in trial court.
-And the secrecy of the process protects prosecutors, too, by taking the decision to charge someone out of their hands.
+It’s a process that generally favors prosecutors because jurors hear only what the prosecutors want them to.
+There is no cross-examination by defense lawyers, no mitigating factors presented — and innocence or guilt is ultimately determined in a trial court.
+And in a way, the secrecy of the process protects prosecutors politically, by taking the decision to charge someone out of their hands.

-While Trump says the grand jury investigation is a political attack, the whole point of a grand jury is to take politics out of the process.
-The grand jury process makes indictments the decision of a jury of citizens, rather than prosecutors themselves.
+Although Trump says the grand jury investigation is a political attack, the whole point of a grand jury is to take politics out of the process.
+The grand jury process makes indictments the decision of a jury of citizens, rather than prosecutors.
 It’s also done behind closed doors; jurors are sworn to secrecy, witnesses can make statements to the jury without fear of retaliation from the party being investigated, and if no charges are brought, in theory, the reputation of the person being investigated is protected because the proceedings are never made public, and jurors have taken an oath not to talk about them.

 But this is a ‘special’ grand jury?

-In this case, though, the world is now aware of the grand jury.
+In this case, though, the world has been aware of the grand jury for more than a month.
 And this isn’t a regular grand jury; it’s a special grand jury.
-That means it will convene three days a week for six months — far longer than a normal grand jury in New York, which usually serves for a period ranging from two weeks to three months.
+That means it has convened three days a week, and could continue meeting for as long as six months — far longer than a normal grand jury in New York, which usually serves for two weeks to three months.

-In New York, a grand jury comprises at least 23 citizens; at least 16 have to be present to consider charges, and it takes 12 jurors to formally charge someone with a crime.
+In New York, a grand jury comprises at least 23 citizens; at least 16 must be present to consider charges, and it takes 12 jurors to formally charge someone with a crime.

 It can be a long, boring and tiring process for jurors, who often spend long hours in the jury room and can’t talk about the proceedings anywhere else.
 In most cases, electronic devices aren’t allowed — so no surfing Twitter.